vimana-cloud/rules_k8s/README.md

 - `//:kops`
 - `//:crane`
-- `//:minikube-bin` - The [Vimana fork] of [minikube] with support for the `workd` container runtime.
+- `//:minikube-bin` - The [Vimana fork] of [minikube] with support for the `vimanad` container runtime.
 - `//:minikube` - Wrapper script around the raw `:minikube-bin` binary that makes it invoke `:kubectl` when it searches the `PATH` for "kubectl".